-We have made significant progress toward providing a baseline radiation characterization, cell selection and design for radiation guidelines for the 22nm GF technology in this task to demonstrate the viability of an upfront assurance approach for effective ASIC design to support NASA/JPL missions.
-The pathfinder test chip 1 validated the design tools and methodologies and the more comprehensive test chip 2 will be providing quantitative radiation characterization for various radiation effects so that radiation-aware design and cell selection methods can be utilized in future NASA/JPL ASIC designs with significantly higher first pass success rate.
+We have made significant progress toward providing a baseline radiation characterization, cell selection, and set of radiation design guidelines for the 22nm GF technology, with the goal of demonstrating the viability of an upfront assurance approach for effective ASIC design in support of NASA/JPL missions.
+The pathfinder test chip 1 validated the design tools and methodologies and the more comprehensive test chip 2 has been providing quantitative radiation characterization for key ASIC design structures so that radiation-aware design and cell selection methods can be utilized in future NASA/JPL ASIC designs with significantly higher first pass success rate.
 The methods will be demonstrated in FY23 by a sample validation design.